 No, not yet.
-It will take several months for the vaccine to be manufactured, distributed and administered to the general population, likely well into 2021.
-Continuing current safety efforts will continue to be important to protecting ourselves, our families and those we come into contact with.
+It will take several months for enough of the vaccine to be manufactured, distributed and administered to the general population.
+Current safety efforts will continue to be important to protecting ourselves, our families and those we come into contact with.

 Will my child’s Nationwide Children’s Hospital caregivers be vaccinated?